Jarimus/BibleTUI/README.md

 - Get different Bible translations from [API.Bible](https://scripture.api.bible/) in a multitude of languages.
 - Read them in the command line with an intuitive interface.
 - Keep a record of your favourite translations.
+- Listen to the Bible in select languages using text-to-speech.
 - Multiple users - each with their own set of translations.

 ## Why